 - A history of diabetes, sickle-cell anemia, stroke, kidney stones or any problem that causes the bladder not to empty completely

-- Pregnancy increases your risk for developing a UTI.
+- Pregnancy increases your risk of developing a UTI.
 (See Urinary Tract Infections During Pregnancy.)

 - Use of products such as harsh skin cleansers